dgagnon74/geolocalization/README.md

 ## When to stop the assigment
 There still more work to make it better!
-But enough - I believe - in order for your to have an understanding of what I know and taste of the code I can produce :-) Basically I timeboxed the assigment in few hours.
+But enough - I believe - in order for your to have an understanding of what I know and taste of the code I can produce :-) Basically I timeboxed the assigment to few hours.